-On Wednesday 10 October the State Library Queensland will host a special lunchtime edition of the 2018 UQ Architecture lecture series featuring revered Indian architect, Gurjit Singh Matharoo.
+On Wednesday 10 October the State Library Queensland hosted a special lunchtime edition of the 2018 UQ Architecture lecture series featuring revered Indian architect, Gurjit Singh Matharoo.

 Matharoo has played a significant role in reviving the Indian architectural scene.
 In 2013 he was awarded an International Fellowship by The Royal Institute of British Architects, one of the youngest recipients of this lifetime honour.

 Matharoo Associates is a 25 year old practice that began operations in Ahmedabad, India in 1992.
 The studio calls themselves romantics governed by emotion over calculation, and affected by beauty more than gain.
 Projects are injected with a potent dose of wit, so buildings are not sterile, but playful and fun to be in.
 It is coupled with their internal working philosophy of extreme restraint, ‘when in doubt, reduce; when not in doubt, surely reduce’.

 Matharoo’s architectural vernacular focuses on concrete, raw natural materials and spaces flooded with natural light.